yazaabed/at-who-angular/README.md

 ## Acknowledgments

 * This is my first component on this field to help people integrate with autocomplete At.js easily for AngularJS projects.
+* I love to hear any comments to learn from people on this community.